Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 Daphna leads The Seven Hills School’s Early Childhood Education (ECE) program, overseeing our Reggio-inspired Preschool (Rainbow) and Pre-Kindergarten (Red Barn) programs, licensing needs, and incredible teaching teams.
 With an extensive background in healing-centered and trauma-informed care, Daphna is committed to building an authentic learning community for adults and children, honoring the richness of diverse experiences and identities and creating safe spaces for risk-taking and learning.
 Central to her work is cultivating collaborative partnerships with new Seven Hills families and providing attentive reassurance and support as they navigate the complexities of parenting a young child.

-Beginning as a Seven Hills Red Barn classroom teacher, Daphna has been instrumental in our Reggio-inspired program, diversity and inclusion initiatives, and developing strong relationships with our broader community.
+Beginning as a Seven Hills Red Barn classroom teacher, Daphna has been instrumental in our Reggio-inspired program, diversity and inclusion initiatives, and in developing strong relationships with our broader community.
 She received her M.S.Ed. in Early Childhood Education from Sarah Lawrence College, is an endorsed Advanced Transdisciplinary Mental Health Practitioner in Alameda County, and has had over 20 years of experience serving children in private, public, and non-profit schools and agencies.
-Away from school, Daphna enjoys dance, wildflower and mushroom hunting, creating dinner out of “everything but the kitchen sink,” singing duets with her husband to their young daughter, and staying up way too late reading.
+Away from school, Daphna enjoys dance, wildflower and mushroom hunting, creating dinner out of “everything but the kitchen sink,” singing duets with her husband to their young daughter, and reading too late.

 • Jennifer Arnest

-In her role as Head of Grades K-5, Jennifer focuses on overseeing and refining a dynamic, rich, and relevant academic curriculum, as well as strengthening the social and emotional wellbeing of students, families, and faculty.
+In her role as Head of Grades K-5, Jennifer focuses on overseeing and refining a dynamic, rich, and relevant academic curriculum and strengthening the social and emotional well-being of students, families, and faculty.
 Paying attention to communication and relationships is integral to Jennifer’s work as she partners with faculty and administration to support the school's mission, instill a strong sense of purpose, and ensure the highest possible quality of student life.
-Initially attracted to Seven Hills by the “whole child” and “each child” approach—the commitment to children in mind, body, and spirit—she works in close collaboration with faculty and families as we strive to meet all children where they are.
+Initially attracted to Seven Hills by the “whole child” and “each child” approach—the commitment to children in mind, body, and spirit—she collaborates closely with faculty and families as we strive to meet all children where they are.
 She works to guide the team and program so that each child is known and valued in a community that inspires them to be courageous and lifelong learners.

-With 20 years of research-driven educational experience, Dan partners with Middle School students (and their families) in their developmental journey towards high school, and mentors faculty and administrative colleagues to lead the program forward.
+With years of research-driven educational experience, Victor partners with Middle School students (and their families) in their developmental journey toward high school and mentors faculty and administrative colleagues to lead the program forward.
 He believes that learning is a social process; through fostering community with Middle School students, he helps students feel important, safe, engaged, and ready to explore ideas and fail freely.
 He was drawn to Seven Hills’ strong programs, bold whole child philosophy, and mission grounded in equity and service.

 • Dr. Cyrell Roberson

-As our school counselor, Cyrell provides individual counseling, group counseling, consultation and resources to teachers and families, and administrative support to the school.
-Cyrell is available to students, teachers, and parents across all grade levels to help navigate interpersonal and intrapersonal challenges and concerns, as well as behavioral and learning challenges.
+As our school counselor, Cyrell provides individual counseling, group counseling, consultation, and resources to teachers and families, and administrative support to the school.
+Cyrell is available to students, teachers, and parents across all grade levels to help navigate interpersonal and intrapersonal challenges and concerns and behavioral and learning challenges.
 In addition, Cyrell also teaches Restorative Justice and Conflict Resolution for our 7th graders.
 Outside of Seven Hills, Cyrell also provides neuropsychological and neuroeducational evaluations and therapy for children and adolescents at Summit Center in Walnut Creek.

-Cyrell earned a Ph.D. in School Psychology at UC Berkeley where his research focused on the psychosocial development of underserved gifted students.
-His work has been published in several journals including the Journal of Advanced Academics and the American Psychological Association.
-Cyrell has a wide range of experience in K-12 public, independent, and charter schools in the Bay Area.
-His previous professional experience also includes working at Educational Testing Service (ETS) on the Fairness Review, teaching education and psychology courses at UC Berkeley, and interning at The White House where he worked on education policy and advocacy initiatives of the Executive Office of the President.
+Cyrell earned a Ph.D. in School Psychology at UC Berkeley, where his research focused on the psychosocial development of underserved gifted students.
+His work has been published in several journals, including the Journal of Advanced Academics and the American Psychological Association.
+Cyrell has extensive experience in Bay Area K-12 public, independent, and charter schools.
+His previous professional experience also includes working at Educational Testing Service (ETS) on the Fairness Review, teaching education and psychology courses at UC Berkeley, and interning at The White House, where he worked on education policy and advocacy initiatives of the Executive Office of the President.
 He earned a B.S. in psychology from Xavier University of Louisiana and an M.A. in education from UC Berkeley.
 Away from work, Cyrell enjoys live music, visiting art museums, running, and traveling.

 Administrative Staff